Instagram/python-instagram/README.md

 ### Authenticating a user

 The provided sample app shows a simple OAuth flow for authenticating a user and getting an access token for them.
+For security reasons, it is recommended not to write sensitive information in the code.
+They could be instead be stored in a separate file (i.e. one per line).

 ### Using an access token